LfDI issues warning to websites using Google Analytics

 The State Commissioner for Data Protection and Information Security (LfDI) declared in a recent newsletter that prohibitions against website operators have already been issued regarding the use of Google Analytics and other similar tracking tools.

 ”The LfDI has provided instructions to website operators in a number of procedures.
 This requires that websites must be adapted in such a way that the transmission of user data to other providers is only carried out with the knowledge and active consent of the website users.
 Specifically, this concerns the use of the services like Google Analytics and Google Remarketing.”

-Websites who do not collect a GDPR valid consent when using Google Analytics or other services which set cookies that collect and process personal data, will be obliged to stop this practice or redesign their website to accommodate data protection regulations, the LfDi declares.
+Websites which do not collect a GDPR valid consent when using Google Analytics or other services which set cookies that collect and process personal data, will be obliged to stop this practice or redesign their website to accommodate data protection regulations, the LfDI declares.

-The LfDi are ready to open legal proceedings against websites that do not comply with the decree.
+The LfDI is ready to open legal proceedings against websites that do not comply with the decree.

 Consent is paramount to using Google Analytics

 The Administrative Court of Mainz (Germany) already established in a similar case that the legal basis under Article 6 of the GDPR also apply when using analysis tools such as Google Analytics.

 Websites can no longer claim legitimate interests (article 6, 1(f)) when using services that collect and process website visitors’ personal data primarly for marketing purposes.

 It is required that websites use consent as the lawful basis (article 6, 1(a)) for using Google Analytics and similar tracking tools.

 Furthermore, consent must be freely and explicitly given.
 The LfDI draws attention to the recent EU-Court of Justice decision in the case against Planet49.